aimacode/aima-java/trunk/aima-core/README.txt

 = AIMA-CORE =

 == Requirements ==
 # JDK 1.6 - is the baseline JDK against which this project is developed.

-== Current Release: 0.9.9-AIMAX-OSM Minor Fixes ==
+== Current Release: 1.0.0-AIMAX-OSM Consolidated (in preparation) ==
-0.9.9-AIMAX-OSM Minor Fixes : 09 Feb 2010 :<br>
+1.0.0-AIMAX-OSM Consolidated : ??? :<br>
-  * Java Doc now uses newer package-info.java mechanism.
+  * Search can now create more than one solution within the same run (see aima.core.search.framework.SolutionChecker).
+  * The N-Queens representation now supports incremental as well as complete-state problem formulation.
+  * Minor clean-ups included.

 = Details =

 == Build Instructions ==
 If you just want to use the classes, all you need to do is put the release/aima-core.jar on your CLASSPATH.